Siddarthan999/Ex-09-Data-Visualization/README.md

 Correlation coefficient between total_bill and tip: 0.6757341092113641
 ```
 ## RESULT
-Thus, Data Visualization on a complex dataset and save the data to a file has been successfully performed.
+Thus, Data Visualization on a complex dataset and save the data to a file has been performed successfully.